 - Health questionnaires and temperature checks for people entering campus

 - Anyone coming to campus will be required to follow mandatory COVID-19 testing protocols.

 Westchester Community College provides excellent services and support to students, including remote and online.

-- Registration is open for summer and fall classes.
+- Registration is open for winter and spring

 - Academic counselors can help you find classes.